geoffklee/cookiecutter-py-mac-tool/README.md

     Do you want to add it as a git remote?

-If you answer yes, the remote repository will be added as a git remote.
+If you answer yes, the remote repository will be added as a git remote, ready for you to push your first commit.

 #### Add some functionality ####